Develop your own research training

 Project lead: Rory Crean (firstname.lastname@example.org)

-This student led workshop will provide GW4 postgraduate researchers with the opportunity to learn about key biological techniques that can be applied to their research.
-We believe this workshop is especially relevant to researchers with backgrounds in the physical or non-biological sciences, who are now working in an interdisciplinary area involving the biological sciences.
-Half of the day will be focussed on proteins, covering their production, purification, handling and analysis by Mass Spectrometry.
-The other half will focus on a practical look at basic microbiological techniques and cell culture.
+This student -led workshop will provide GW4 postgraduates with the opportunity to learn from experts across the GW4 about the key biological technique of protein manipulation and analysis.
+This workshop will therefore provide an A-Z guide to proteins, starting from the beginning with expression and purification, and ending with various analysis techniques.
 A dinner and poster session (all attendees are invited to present) will then be held, and the event will be capped off with a plenary lecture by Prof. Christian Soeller (Exeter).
-This event for GW4 PGRs is free to attend, and a travel bursary, lunch, dinner, and refreshments will all be provided, so please come along.
+This event is free to attend, and a travel bursary, lunch, dinner, and refreshments will all be provided, so please do come along.

 26 July 2017, University of Bath (Event and registration details)